angy255/resetFlo/README.md

 # ResetFlo

-ResetFlo helps active people track daily training and recovery signals in one place, then generate AI-assisted guidance from their recent trends.
+ResetFlo is a recovery journal that helps active people track workouts, sleep, soreness, and energy in one place.
+It provides personalized recovery insights, secure authentication, and generates AI-assisted guidance from their recent trends.

 ## Demo